Patrick-Ehimen/ucan-upload-wall/README.md

 ## 🌟 What Makes This Special?

 ### 🔑 **Browser-Only WebAuthn DID Authentication**

 - **No passwords or usernames** - authenticate with your device's biometric sensors (Face ID, Touch ID, Windows Hello)
 - **Hardware-secured identity** - your private keys are stored in your device's secure hardware
 - **P-256 elliptic curve cryptography** - industry-standard security used by banks and governments
-- **Deterministic DID generation** - same identity across browser sessions with the same authenticator
+- **Deterministic DID generation** - same identity across browser sessions with the same authenticator (WebAuthN credential is stored in localstorage)

 ### 🌉 **UCAN Delegation System**

 - **Delegate upload permissions** between different browsers/devices without sharing credentials
 - **Granular capabilities** - specify exactly what actions are allowed (upload, list, etc.)
 - **Cryptographic proof chains** - every action is verifiable through mathematical proofs
 - **Zero-knowledge sharing** - delegate permissions without revealing your private keys

-### ☁️ **True Decentralization**
+### ☁️ **Decentralization**

 - **Filecoin storage** - files are permanently stored on the decentralized web
 - **IPFS addressing** - every file gets a unique, immutable content identifier (CID)
 - **No backend required** - the entire app runs in your browser

-- **Censorship resistant** - no single point of failure or control
+Remark: Storacha uses a centralized gateway (hot storage) to decentralized Filecoin storage (cold storage)

 ---

-## 🎯 Problem Solved

-**Traditional Challenge**: Web applications require centralized servers, API keys, and database authentication.
-Users must trust third parties with their data and identity.

-**Our Solution**: A completely decentralized application where:
-- Your identity is secured by your device's hardware
-- File storage is distributed across the Filecoin network
-- Permissions can be delegated cryptographically without sharing secrets
-- No servers, databases, or API keys are needed

----

 ## 🔧 Key Features

 ### 🛡️ **Biometric Authentication**

 ```
 Face ID / Touch ID → WebAuthn Credential → P-256 Private Key → DID Identity
 ```

 - Authenticate using your device's built-in biometric sensors
 - Keys are stored in secure hardware enclaves (TEE/Secure Element)
 - Works across Chrome, Safari, Firefox, and Edge

 ### 📤 **Decentralized File Upload**

 - Drag & drop files directly from your device
-- Files are encrypted and stored on Filecoin via Storacha Network
+- Files stored on Filecoin via Storacha Network
 - Each file gets a permanent, immutable content identifier (CID)
 - Access files through IPFS gateways worldwide

 ### 🤝 **Permission Delegation**

 - **Browser A** (has Storacha credentials): Creates delegation for Browser B
-- **Browser B** (no credentials needed): Receives delegation and can upload files
+- **Browser B** (no Storacha credentials needed): Receives delegation and can upload files
 - Delegation includes specific capabilities (upload, list, time limits)
 - All permissions are cryptographically verifiable

 ### 📱 **Cross-Device Support**

-- Use the same DID identity across multiple browser sessions
+- Use the same DID identity across multiple browser sessions (but same browser)
-- Delegate permissions to your other devices
+- Delegate permissions to your other devices (resulting in a new DID)
 - Works on desktop, mobile, and tablet browsers

 ---

+### **Limitations/Todo's**

+- Revocation not implemented
+- Delegation should included a certain time range
+- BUG: Delegated UCAN cannot list files on Storacha space even if list capability was given
+- Proof-Of-Replication (PoRep) not yet visible

 ## 🏗️ Architecture